 Axel Foley: (standing) Hey, man, don’t square off on me with some Boomerang.

 Axel Foley: (shoves Taggart again) Klump you, man!

 It would have been interesting to see how Mickey Rourke or Sylvester Stallone might have defined the leading role had they persevered with their involvement.
-Sly went so far as to rewrite the script to compliment his strengths, transforming the action-comedy into a special effects laden pure action flick (ultimately making the proposal so expensive it became unfeasible to produce), while Mickey’s take on the starring hero never got off the starting blocks.
+Sly went so far as to rewrite the script to complement his strengths, transforming the action-comedy into a special-effects-laden pure action flick (ultimately making the proposal so expensive it became infeasible to produce), while Mickey’s take on the starring hero never got off the starting blocks.

 In the movie, Trading Places and 48 Hours co-star Eddie plays wise-cracking ‘loose cannon’ Detroit cop, Axel Foley, whose childhood friend, Mikey Tandino, has been murdered in Beverly Hills in connection to his involvement with dodgy German bearer bonds.
 Axel, knowing the case is beyond his jurisdiction, takes a period of leave to travel to California to investigate, off the record.
 I’m told ‘fish out of water’ hilarity ensues, although my mind kept wandering towards Axl Rose and Spaghetti.